 Is Vegan Gluten Free?
 What You Need to Know From a Dietitian

 Is vegan gluten free?
-Simply put: no: Vegan is not gluten free 100% of the time.
+Simply put: no: vegan foods are not automatically gluten free.
 However, it is possible to make a vegan diet gluten free.

-Learn all about how the differences and more in this article written by a dietitian (aka: a credentialed nutrition expert)!
+Learn all about how the differences and more in this article written by a dietitian (aka: a credentialed nutrition expert) who happens to be vegan!

 Disclaimer: This article is not providing personal medical or dietary advice.
 Talk to your doctor if you have any concerns about your health, before adding a supplement, or making major dietary changes.
 See our Disclaimers for more details.